Bengt Fredman: Later career

 Back in Sweden in 1963, Fredman began serving in the Jämtland Ranger Regiment (I 5) and in 1966 he was promoted to lieutenant colonel and appointed head of the staff department and adjutant to the military commander of the Eastern Military District (Milo Ö) in Strängnäs.

 Fredman was a member of the Swedish Order of Freemasons and Samfundet SHT.

 Personal life

-In 1941 he married Gun Wennberg (1920–1999), the daughter of Bror Wennberg and Beda Östling.
+In 1941, Fredman married Gun Wennberg (1920–1999), the daughter of Bror Wennberg and Beda Östling.
 He was the father of Lars Olof (born 1945), Elisabeth (born 1950), and Lennart (born 1953).

 Death

 Fredman died on 31 December 2008 and was buried at the Eastern Cemetery in his hometown of Östersund.